-The IPSASB receives support (both direct financial and in-kind) from, the Asian Development Bank, the Chartered Professional Accountants of Canada, the South African Accounting Standards Board, and the governments of Canada, New Zealand, and Switzerland.
+The IPSASB receives support from the Asian Development Bank, the Chartered Professional Accountants of Canada, the New Zealand External Reporting Board, and the governments of Canada and New Zealand.

 The IPSASB’s forward strategy from 2015 has a single strategic objective:

 Strengthening public financial management and knowledge globally through increasing adoption of accrual-based International Public Sector Accounting Standards™ (IPSAS™) by:

 - Developing high-quality public sector financial reporting standards

 - Developing other publications for the public sector; and